Names, Words and Tags

 The deepest meaning of voidness understood in terms of dependent arising, however, is not simply the total absence of any phenomenon existing independently, all by itself, and not dependently on or in relation to something else.
 The deepest understanding of voidness in terms of dependent arising requires, in addition, understanding that the existence of conventional objects can only be posited dependently merely in terms of mental labeling with categories or merely in terms of designation with words.

 It is not the case that conventional phenomena lack any self-natures and are therefore nonexistent.
 The self-nature or actual nature of conventional phenomena is their voidness – the total absence of their self-natures being self-establishing natures.
 In other words, conventional phenomena exist and can be validly cognized.
 But their existence is not established by their self-natures.
 Voidness is not an unaffected self-nature found on the side of phenomena that establishes that these phenomena conventionally exist.
 Nor do phenomena have findable affected self-natures that establish that they exist dependently on their being mental labeled with categories or designated with words.
 Such a self-nature that was affected by mental labeling would be a referent “thing” findable on the side of a mentally labeled phenomenon: a focal support propping it up.
+There is no such referent “thing” that can be found.
 The existence of conventionally existent phenomena cannot be established directly by anything we can find with analysis.

-- Such a conceptual isolate is called an “item conceptually isolated as a signifier (don-ldog).”
+- Such a mental isolator is called an “isolator specifying a signifier (don-ldog).”

-Thus, similar to how the existence of conventional phenomena themselves are posited, the defining characteristic marks of conventional phenomena can merely be specified as what are implicitly thrown in the tracks of the conceptual isolates “nothing other than their defining characteristic marks” after the sound of the words “nothing other than their defining characteristic marks” have negated “every defining characteristic mark other than their own.”
+Thus, similar to how the existence of conventional phenomena themselves are posited, the defining characteristic marks of conventional phenomena can merely be specified as what are implicitly thrown in the wake of the isolator specifying a signifier “nothing other than their defining characteristic marks” after the sound of the words “nothing other than their defining characteristic marks” have negated “every defining characteristic mark other than their own.”

 The superficial truth about conventional phenomena is that when they appear to those who are not yet Buddhas, they appear to have their existence established by a self-establishing nature, and that appearance of a self-establishing nature is taken to be their actual self-natures by those with unawareness.
 The deepest truth about conventional phenomena, however, is that they are totally devoid of such a self-establishing nature.
 Their voidness means that their conventional existence can only be set in terms of mental labeling alone or in terms of designation alone.
 In this way we can understand voidness in the sense of dependent arising.

 Thus, the obliterating opponent (gnod-pa’i gnyen-po) – the opponent that rids us forever of beginningless unawareness – is not merely the understanding that there is no such thing as self-establishing existence; it is not merely the understanding of voidness.
 It is the understanding of voidness to mean dependent arising in terms of mental labeling alone or designation alone.
-This understanding is the antithesis that can turn away (bzlog-phyogs) the unawareness that interpolates an implied object of the appearance of a self-establishing nature onto the facet of the appearance of conventional phenomena concerning how they exist.
+This understanding is the antithesis that can turn away (bzlog-phyogs) the unawareness that interpolates a conceptually implied object of the appearance of a self-establishing nature onto the facet of the appearance of conventional phenomena concerning how they exist.
 In doing so, however, the obliterating opponent does not invalidate the existence of conventional phenomena.
+It merely obliterates the conceptually implied object of the appearance of a self-establishing nature.